 The city considered four options before settling on a steel-wheel-on-steel-rail system, which has received city, state and federal support.
 During the 2008 general election, 50.6 percent of Honolulu voters said yes to the charter amendment question: “Shall the powers, duties, and functions of the city, through its director of transportation services, include establishment of a steel wheel on steel rail transit system?”

-The rail issue was so divisive during the election that more people voted against the steel-on-steel technology (140,818) than voted for anti-rail mayoral candidate, now-Councilwoman Ann Kobayashi.
+The rail issue was so divisive during the election that year that more people voted against the steel-on-steel technology (140,818) than voted for anti-rail mayoral candidate, now-Councilwoman Ann Kobayashi.
 Kobayashi received 128,798 votes.

-The project continued to have vocal detractors, however, who have called for alternatives, such as high-occupancy toll lanes with prioritized bus rapid transit or even nothing at all.
-Rail proponents emphasize a democratic obligation to uphold the people’s 2008 vote in support of the project.
+In subsequent years vocal detractors of the project have called for alternatives, such as high-occupancy toll lanes with prioritized bus rapid transit or even nothing at all.
+Those proponents emphasize a democratic obligation to uphold the people’s 2008 vote in support of the project.

-The city’s planned route would include 21 Americans With Disabilities Act-compliant rail stations that will have escalators, elevators, stairs and platforms level with the trains’ floors.
+The stations are designed be Americans With Disabilities Act-compliant, with escalators, elevators, stairs and platforms level with the trains’ floors.
 Only four stations will have substantial parking facilities, but the rail system is intended to work in concert with TheBus, allowing for easy transfer between the two.

 The route will also have visual impacts.
 Some trees will have to be cut down and some ocean and mountain views will be altered by the elevated tracks.
-In vocal criticism of the project, the American Institutes of Architects Honolulu Chapter has posted simulations of what an elevated rail line would look like in downtown Honolulu.
+In vocal criticism of the project, the American Institutes of Architects Honolulu Chapter posted simulations of what an elevated rail line would look like in downtown Honolulu along Nimitz Highway.

 In 1967, the Oahu Transportation Study recommended a fixed guideway from Pearl City to Hawaii Kai, which then-Mayor Neal Blaisdell pursued.
 In the 1970s, then-Mayor Frank Fasi inherited the project and received federal money for the Honolulu Area Rapid Transit (HART) project, a fixed guideway that would connect Aloha Stadium and Kahala Mall.